-How to register your security interest on the Personal Property Securities Register if you're a creditor
+How to register your security interest on the New Zealand Personal Property Securities Register as a creditor

 Having a system of official registration of security interests is not new.
 What was new about the PPSR system when it was introduced in 2002 was that it created a single, centralised and much more accessible register for security interests over personal property (basically all property other than land).
 The PPSR replaced an outdated and uncoordinated system involving several different registers.